MicrosoftDocs/learn/learn-pr/azure-devops/get-started-with-devops/includes/2-what-is-devops.md

 How you implement cloud infrastructure also matters.
 The cloud improves software delivery performance, and teams that adopt essential cloud characteristics are more likely to become elite performers.

-Outsourcing can save money and provide a flexible labor pool, but it must be used in the correct areas.
+Outsourcing can save money and provide a flexible labor pool, but you must use it in the correct areas.
 Low-performing teams are more likely to outsource whole functions (like testing and operations) than their high-performing counterparts.

 ### The bottom line

 DevOps is a key reason many elite performers are able to deliver value to customers in the form of new features and improvements, more quickly than their competitors.
 In this short video, Abel explains why you should learn more about DevOps:

-**Ask Abel**
+#### Ask Abel

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Lj2J]